Start planning your trip to the 2021 Russian Grand Prix at Sochi Autodrom on September 24-26. Advice about visas, money, health and weather.

 Located in the south of Russia close to the border with Georgia, and some 1600 kilometers (1000 miles) from Moscow, Sochi is known as Russia’s seaside playground.
-This popular city attractions millions of (primarily Russian) holidaymakers annually, who flock to its shores to bathe in the Black Sea and enjoy the city’s nightlife and dramatic mountainous backdrop.
-Conversely, Sochi is perhaps best known internationally as the home of the 2014 Winter Olympics thanks to its impressive Krasnaya Polyana ski resort, 70 kilometers (44 miles) inland.
-Thanks to this and the arrival of F1, the city has received massive investment.
+This popular city attracts millions of (primarily Russian) holidaymakers annually, who flock to its shores to bathe in the Black Sea and enjoy the city’s nightlife and dramatic mountainous backdrop.
+Sochi is perhaps best known internationally as the home of the 2014 Winter Olympics thanks to its impressive Krasnaya Polyana ski resort, 70 kilometers (44 miles) inland.
+As a result of this and the arrival of F1 in the same year, the city has received massive investment.

 Sochi is one of Russia’s most diverse cities and is home to over 100 ethnic groups, including Armenians, Ukrainians, Georgians and Greeks.
 Russian is most widely spoken and Sochi is predominantly Christian Orthodox.
 English is not widely spoken in Sochi and Russia uses the Cyrillic alphabet which can make even guesswork impossible for tourists.
 It’s worth learning a few handy Russian phrases before you arrive, and downloading a translation app like Google Translate which can convert into English through scanning text (on menus, for example) with your phone’s camera function.

 Russia Travel: Need to Know

 - Tap water in Sochi is not considered safe for human consumption; bottled water is readily available and cheap